helkyar/Templates/README.md

 ## Start a new project

-Clone this repository and delete both, the .git file as well as the README.md file, you won't need them any longer.
+Clone this repository and delete both, the `.git` as well as the `README.md` files, you won't need them any longer.

 These instrucctios are valid for both folders:
 Create a git repository on github (if you're planing on setting one up).
 Readme files are not included in the templates for obvious reasons.